-- Log on to the CloudMonitor console, select Application Groups from the left-side navigation pane to go to the Application Groups page.
+- In the CloudMonitor console, select Application Groups from the left-side navigation pane.

-- Select the application group for which you want to create a local service availability monitoring task, and click the Group Name to go to the application group details page.
+- Select the target application group and click Group Name to go to the application group details page.

-- Select Availability Monitoring from the left-side navigation pane to go to the Availability Monitoring page.
+- Select Availability Monitoring from the left-side navigation pane.

-- Select a test source: This is the machine that initiates the test.
+- Target Server: This is the machine that initiates the test.
 The local service availability monitoring test source and test target are the same machine.

-- Select test type: Select URL or IP.
+- Detection Type: Select URL or IP address.

-- Status code alarm: An alarm is triggered when the returned status code is the same as the setting.
+- Status code: An alarm is triggered when the returned status code is the same as the setting.